Naruno/Naruno/test_environments/docker/README.md

-# Using the Github Packages Docker Test
+# Using the Docker Test
-* You must login to Github Packages
+* You must pull images and tag must be decentra-network-api

 ## Running Auto Test
 `python3 test_decentra_network_docker.py`